-We’re excited to introduce you to Kelowna BC abstract artist Christina Knittel.
-Check out the interview below to get to know Christina and her artwork a little more.
-Enjoy!
+We’re excited to introduce you to Christina Knittel, a Kelowna BC abstract artist.
+Check out the interview below to get to know Christina and see more of her ‘vibrant, expressive & joyful’ abstract art.

 How would you describe your artistic style?

 Vibrant and expressive abstract paintings.